Instant Pot sushi rice is incredibly easy to make. Learn how to make sushi rice in the pressure cooker, plus idea for how to use it.

 The main thing that has always held me back from making my own sushi at home wasn't the actual making of the sushi rolls.
 It was making the rice.

-How to Use Instant Pot Sushi Rice
+How to make sushi rice in the Instant Pot

 There are lots of fun things you can make with your Instant Pot Sushi Rice!

 - Sushi Rolls - Duh, right?
 I have a recipe for Kale Salad Sushi rolls that you make crunchy in the air fryer.
 No air fryer?
 Try my tofu sushi and kimchi sushi rolls!

 - Sushi Burritos - Think of a sushi burrito as a bigger sushi roll that's easier to make.
 The slightly different technique leaves room for more delicious fillings!